 1:16-cv-01310

-The two patents involved in this case claim systems for identifying sources containing information related to a product from its UPC (uniform/Universal Product code).
+In this case, the two patents claim systems for identifying sources containing information related to a product from its UPC (uniform/Universal Product code).

 Intrigued by this, we looked into the prosecution history of US’554.
 What we found is surprising, it got a green signal from the Examiner in just 1.3 years while on average the patents in the same art unit (2172) took ~4 years.
 Moreover, there was only one non-final rejection whereas an average patent in the subject patent’s art unit faced two or more rejections.
 Considering this, granting the concerned patent seems rather questionable.

 So, I ran a quick prior-art search and came up with US5950173, which seems quite relevant.
-It discloses the concept of using a product’s UPC to get relevant information sources from a webserver.
-Imagine what a full-fledge search for 60-70 hours might yield.
+It discloses using a product’s UPC to get relevant information sources from a web server.
+Imagine what a full-fledged search for 60-70 hours might yield.

 Assessment by – Krishna Aswani